-Data back-up and recovery are speedy and efficient, offering a clear advantage over on-premises technologies.
+Data backup and recovery are speedy and efficient, offering a clear advantage over on-premises technologies.

 The future of cloud computing is already here.
-At CompatibL, we anticipate the cloud computing landscape will continue to change, further modernizing the core business processes and applications of many enterprises.
-We also agree with predictions that the macrotrend of 2020 will be to digitalize all things in the cloud.
+At CompatibL, we anticipate that the cloud computing landscape will continue to change, further modernizing the core business processes and applications of many financial organizations.
+And we have prepared for the increase in demand for cloud computing services.

-We offer many cloud deployment models, including Amazon Web Services, Microsoft Azure, and Kubernetes fully supported by AWS Lambda, AWS Fargate, AWS Step Functions, Azure Functions, and Docker containers.
+We offer many cloud integration and deployment models, including Amazon Web Services, Microsoft Azure, and Kubernetes, which are fully supported by AWS Lambda, AWS Fargate, AWS Step Functions, Azure Functions, and Docker containers.
 These all provide enterprise-level in‑memory caching and cloud database solutions.
-In addition, we continue to provide consultancy, expertise and in-depth knowledge to assist customers in moving to the cloud.
+In addition, we continue to provide consultancy services, making use of our expertise and in-depth knowledge to assist you in moving to the cloud.